flysherlockair/cleanflight-dev/docs/PID tuning.md

 from MultiWii.
 I believe it was named pidBaseflight because it was to be the first true 32-bit processor native PID controller, and thus the native Baseflight PC, but Timecop never accepted the code into Baseflight.

-The strength of the auto-leveling correction applied during Angle mode is set by the parameter "level_angle" which is labeled "LEVEL Integral" in the GUI.
+The strength of the auto-leveling correction applied during Angle mode is set by the parameter "level_angle" which is labeled "LEVEL Proportional" in the GUI.
 This can be used to tune the auto-leveling strength in Angle mode compared to Horizon mode.
 The default is 5.0.

 The strength of the auto-leveling correction applied during Horizon mode is set by the parameter "level_horizon" which